-- Let the principal and athletic director know you have had your background checked and have attended safe environment training, and can provide them with a verification letter if needed - If you have a sizeable number of students at that school, inquire if you can be added to their "crisis" call list in order to be available to your students during/post crisis
+- Let the principal and athletic director know you have had your background checked and have attended safe environment training, and can provide them with a verification letter if needed - o If you have a sizeable number of students at that school, inquire if you can be added to their "crisis" call list in order to be available to your students during/post crisis

-• Don't underestimate the value for your ministry in developing a good rapport with the local high schools and middle schools!
+Don't underestimate the value for your ministry in developing a good rapport with the local high schools and middle schools!

-- Sporting Events, Band/Choir Concerts, Drama Productions, Art Shows, Dance Recitals... - Get the sports schedules from the local middle/high schools and pick some of the main events to attend while there, make a point to be where the teens are - If you know what sports teams your students are on, be intentional about showing up to some of their competitions especially if you said you would be there - Smaller, less popular sports with smaller crowds (swimming, wrestling, field hockey, etc.) often provide better contact time with parents and will generally be easier to follow-up with the student(s) afterward - Find out from the school and students when other extracurricular events are taking place and make an effort to be at some of the activities your students are in - Whatever the event, make sure to hang around afterward for a few minutes to let your student(s) know you were there to support them.
+- Sporting Events, Band/Choir Concerts, Drama Productions, Art Shows, Dance Recitals... - o Get the sports schedules from the local middle/high schools and pick some of the main events to attend while there, make a point to be where the teens are - o If you know what sports teams your students are on, be intentional about showing up to some of their competitions especially if you said you would be there - Smaller, less popular sports with smaller crowds (swimming, wrestling, field hockey, etc.) often provide better contact time with parents and will generally be easier to follow-up with the student(s) afterward - Find out from the school and students when other extracurricular events are taking place and make an effort to be at some of the activities your students are in - Whatever the event, make sure to hang around afterward for a few minutes to let your student(s) know you were there to support them.
 "Great game!"
 "Good play!"
 "You did well on stage!"

+Be willing to attend something you wouldn't normally be interested in personally, and be interested because your student(s) are interested!

+Email/Facebook/Social Media

-- Be willing to attend something you wouldn't normally be interested in personally, and be interested because your student(s) are interested! - Email/Facebook/Social Media - Social media will likely be your primary way to communicate with teens and connect with those you haven't seen in awhile - Prudential judgment is critical in this arena! who to include or not include, what kind of information to make public or keep private, how pictures and videos are used (and the associated privacy concerns) - Email is a good way to communicate with most parents, however, teens' use of email is considerably less than in years past - What other ways can you think of to connect and communicate effectively with teens, their parents, and the parish?
+- Social media will likely be your primary way to communicate with teens and connect with those you haven't seen in awhile - Prudential judgment is critical in this arena! who to include or not include, what kind of information to make public or keep private, how pictures and videos are used (and the associated privacy concerns) - Email is a good way to communicate with most parents, however, teens' use of email is considerably less than in years past - Creating separate social media accounts that will be used for work only are extremely helpful in creating separation and protecting you and your young people. - What other ways can you think of to connect and communicate effectively with teens, their parents, and the parish?